yonaskolb/SwagGen/README.md

 SwagGen --template Templates/Swift --spec http://myapi.com/spec --destination generated --option name:MyAPI --option "customProperty: custom value"
 ```

+For the Swift template, a handy option is `name`, which changes the name of the generated framework from the default of `API`.
+This can be set in the template or by passing in `--option name:MyCoolAPI`.

 ## Templates
 Templates are made up of a template config file, a bunch of **Stencil** files, and other files that will be copied over during generation